Many folks, following random information they read on the web, often think about their immune system as an afterthought.

 Here are 3 simple things you can do right now to nourish your water element and support both your lymphatic and immune systems:

 - Drink water: This is a no brainer.
 Your body, and your lymphatic system, is comprised mostly of water.
-If you are dehydrated, you are going to experience compromised immunity.
+If you are dehydrated, you are going to suffer with compromised immunity.

 - Eat high water content foods: this includes all fruits, many different types of vegetables, as well as the ultimate watery-food… seaweed.
 High water content food also includes soups (bean soup, chicken soup, broth/stock, etc.).
 And, let’s not forget about tea.
-A warm cup of brewed tea is a great delivery system for healing herbs that can boost your immunity (red clover, burdock root, astragalus, ginger, mushrooms, chamomile, ginseng, licorice).
+A warm cup of brewed tea is a great delivery system for healing herbs that can boost your immunity.

 - Move your water (body): Not weekly, not monthly, daily.
 The lymph doesn’t have an automatic pump like the heart.
-To clear debris from the lymph and help your immune system function better you have to move your body.
+To clear debris from the lymph and help your immune system function well you have to move your body.
 Jumping, running, or vigorous walking: just do it!
-It’ll make the difference between a clear flowing mountain stream, or a stagnant puddle in the middle of a dirty sidewalk.
-Which type of water do you want on the inside of you?
+It’ll make the difference between a clear flowing stream of water, or a stagnant muddy swamp filled with pathogens.
+Which type of water would you rather be inside you?

 These are simple and easy things you can do right now to support your immunity so you can live a happier and healthier life.

 Anatomica – The Complete Home Medical Reference, Ken Ashwell BMedSc, MBBS, Phd, Firefly Books, 2010, Pgs.79-85